-To protect patients, visitors and staff, the Trust has taken the decision today (Wednesday 25th March) to immediately restrict visiting to all inpatient areas at Ashford and St Peter’s Hospitals until further notice.
+To protect patients, visitors and staff, the Trust has taken the decision to restrict visiting to all inpatient areas at Ashford and St Peter’s Hospitals until further notice.
 Please click here for the answers to frequently asked questions on the new visiting arrangements.

 This will reduce the number of people passing through the hospital and offer the maximum opportunity to reduce transmission of COVID-19.